-8 Amazing Fundraising Flyer Ideas to Stand Out (+How to Make it)
+8 Fundraising Flyer Ideas to Stand Out (+ How to Make One)

 Flyers are a proven way to share details on your nonprofit’s event.
 An exciting image and engaging text can help spread the word and encourage passersby to learn more.
 Adding a website URL or QR code can make it easy to find more info or give.
 In this article, we’ll look at what fundraising flyers are used for and what to include in your next flyer.
 We’ve also included a few ideas and examples to help you get started.